nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all orders under a Person : `listOrder`

-List all orders under the specified person from the address book.
+List all orders of a specified person from the address book.

 Format: `listOrder INDEX`

-* List all orders under the person at the specified `INDEX`.
+* List all orders of the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​